F2c8ac3c 7787 41B6 90Ad 5Bb1a8a324a1

 Congratulations on becoming a foster carer!
 The time has arrived to welcome a child into your home.
 You may be feeling a mixture of emotions including excitement and nerves - that’s normal!

-You may have also had a Placement Planning Meeting to discuss how the placement can meet the child's needs, including any health needs, agreed delegated responsibility, and other arrangements such as education and contact.
-If not, this meeting will be arranged within 5 working days of the placement, and you will also be provided with a copy of the Care Plan within 10 days.
+You may have also had a Placement Planning Meeting to discuss the needs of the child, including any health needs, agreed delegated responsibility, and other arrangements such as education and contact/ family time.
+If not, this meeting will be arranged within 5 working days of the child or young person moving in, and you will also be provided with a copy of the Care Plan within 10 days.

 You may have provided a 'family booklet' to be shared with the child in advance, which may include photos of your family members, pets, and home, to help the child prepare for their move.
 Depending on the circumstances and age of the child, you may instead want to do this with the child after they have arrived.